Compliance

-How to Automate SOC 2 Evidence Collection with Screenshots for Your Audit
+How to Automate SOC 2 Evidence with Drata + Screenshots

 Use browser extension tools with AI agents that automatically capture screenshots during workflow testing, annotate them with SOC 2 control mappings, and generate audit-ready evidence packages.
 Tools like Screenata reduce screenshot collection time from 40+ hours to under 2 hours per audit.